 The Utility did not record any regulatory commission expense in this account.
 Rule 25-30.433(9), F.A.C., requires that non-recurring expenses be amortized over a five-year period unless a shorter or longer period of time can be justified.
-Accordingly, staff increased this account by \$150 (\$750 $\div$ 5) to reflect the five-year amortization of the 2017 certificate transfer application filing fee.
+Accordingly, we increased this account by \$150 (\$750 \div 5) to reflect the five-year amortization of the 2017 certificate transfer application filing fee.27

 Regarding the instant case, the Utility is required by Rule 25-22.0407, F.A.C., to provide notices of the customer meeting and notices of final rates in this case to its customers.
-For noticing, staff estimated \$312 for postage expense, \$142 for printing expense, and \$28 for envelopes.
+For noticing, we estimated \$312 for postage expense, \$142 for printing expense, and \$28 for envelopes.
 This results in \$482 (\$312 + \$142 + \$28) for the noticing requirement.
 The Utility paid a \$1,000 rate case filing fee.
-The Utility requested travel and lodging expense of \$250 to attend the customer meeting and \$250 to attend the Commission Conference.
-Staff increased the Utility's customer meeting travel expense by \$183 to reflect mileage and actual lodging cost for two Utility employees to attend.
+The Utility requested travel and lodging expense of \$250 to attend the customer meeting and \$250 to attend our Commission Conference.
+We increased the Utility's customer meeting travel expense by \$183 to reflect mileage and actual lodging cost for two Utility employees to attend.
 This results in travel expense of \$433 (\$250 + \$183) for the customer meeting.
-Staff also reduced the cost of travel to attend the Commission Conference in order to reflect the actual cost of lodging for one employee and appropriate mileage.
-Staff believes that the travel for the Commission Conference should be shared with Gator Waterworks, Inc. and The Woods Utility Company.
+We also reduced the cost of travel to attend the Commission Conference in order to reflect the actual cost of lodging for one employee and appropriate mileage.
+We find that the travel for the Commission Conference shall be shared with Gator Waterworks, Inc. and The Woods Utility Company.
 The utilities are sister utilities of Merritt Island which have SARCs scheduled for the same Commission Conference.
-As such, staff believes it is appropriate to split travel costs to the Commission Conference equally between the three utilities, or \$130 ( $$389 \div 3$ ) per utility.
+As such, we find that it is appropriate to split travel costs to the Commission Conference equally between the three utilities, or \$130 (\$389 ÷ 3) per utility.
 This results in a reduction of \$120 (\$130 - \$250) for Merritt Island's travel expense to the Commission Conference.
-As such, staff recommends travel expense of \$563 (\$433 + \$130).
-Staff notes that the Commission previously approved rate case related travel expenses ranging from \$413 to \$1,570 in the nine most recent dockets for Merritt Island's sister utilities.
-Based on staff's review, the requested travel expense appears reasonable.
+As such, we hereby approve a travel expense of \$563 (\$433 + \$130).
+We note that we previously approved rate case related travel expenses ranging from \$413 to \$1,570 in the nine most recent dockets for Merritt Island's sister utilities.
+Based on our review, the requested travel expense appears reasonable.